Windows Installer, Java Installer, Freeware Installer

 The Search Page allows you to set up system-wide searches.
 The object of your search can be either a component, registry key, folder, INI key or a file whose location can be found from a component key, registry key, folder or INI key.

-The result of your search will be placed in a newly created Windows Installer Property which you can subsequently select using the Property Picker and use in a field of Formatted Type.
+The result of your search will be a string placed in a newly created Windows Installer Property which you can subsequently select using the Property Picker Dialog and use in a field of Formatted Type.
 This property will be displayed in the first level of the tree from the left-side pane and it will represent your search.
-On the second level of the tree, under each defined Search, you can add one or more locations to search.
+On the tree's second level, under each defined Search, you can add one or more locations to search.

 Creating a new search using a wizard